-Protecting habitat is one of the best strategies for stemming the alarming decline of biodiversity (Watson et al. 2014).
-As such, international agreements to protect increasing amounts of land area have become cornerstones of efforts to protect biodiversity (Convention on Biological Diversity (CBD) 2017, 2020). can threaten the persistence of species populations within protected areas (Maxwell et al. 2019).
-Thus, effective use of limited conservation resources requires planning for investment in protected areas that accounts for these risks (McBride et al. 2007).
+Protected areas are one of the best strategies for stemming decline in biodiversity (Watson et al. 2014).
+With limited resources available, plans for expanding the global protected area system must be cost-effective. land area have a Although approaches for developing such plans often account for the spatial patterns of biodiversity, land-use, and management costs (Venter et al. 2014), they often assume that protected areas, once implemented, are guaranteed to conserve biodiversity.
+Yet many existing protected areas lack the necessary enforcement, effective management, and long-term support to safeguard species and ecosystems (CITATION).
+For example, political instability and corruption reduce management effectiveness (Hammill et al. 2016; Schulze et al. 2018); landscapes with high deforestation rates have increased chances of protected area degazettement (Tesfaw et al. 2018); and the increasing frequency and intensity of extreme weather events due to climate change threatens populations within protected areas (Maxwell et al. 2019).
+Thus failing to account for such risk factors when developing conservation plans could lead to the establishment of protected areas in places where they have a high chance of failing to safeguard biodiversity (McBride et al. 2007).

-Here we demonstrate how accounting for governance, land use, and climate risks influences decisions for establishing protected areas at a global scale and can ultimately improve the resilience of protected areas and the species they support.
-We considered the following three broad categories of risk, which we defined as factors likely to diminish the long-term effectiveness of protected areas: (i) governance, (ii) land use, and (iii) climate.
-For governance risk, we used a national-scale metric that combines six governance indicators from the World Bank (Kaufmann et al. 2011): accountability, political stability, government effectiveness, regulatory quality, rule of law, and control of corruption (Supplementary Figure 1).
-For land use risk, we estimated the average change in biodiversity per land use category using methods (Kehoe et al. 2017) that model the risk of biodiversity loss for land systems due to land use type and intensity (Supplementary Figure 2).
-For climate risk, we used predicted climate velocity, which is the horizontal velocity along the Earth’s surface a hypothetical species would need to maintain a constant temperature as climate changes (Supplementary Figure 3) (Loarie et al. 2009).
-In addition, to illustrate the effect of using alternative risk measures, we use the duration of extreme heat events, calculated using a probabilistic framework that estimates the novelty of temperatures relative to historical year-to-year variation from 1979 to 2019, identifying areas where extreme heat events are likely to have the most significant effects on biodiversity (La Sorte et al. 2021) (see Methods for details).
-The metrics we chose correspond to key aspects of risk in protected area allocation.
-However, they represent only a few options among the many that agencies may choose to use.
-The approach we propose is flexible and can easily incorporate additional or alternative risk metrics (Garcia et al. 2014).
+Here we show how explicitly accounting for risk of failure can alter conservation priorities at the global scale To achieve this, we considered the following three broad categories of risk, which we defined as factors likely to diminish the long-term effectiveness of protected areas: (i) governance, (ii) land use, and (iii) climate.
+We then generated plans for establishing protected areas (“prioritizations”) based on scenarios for different risk factors.
+Our framework provides a flexible approach for incorporating risk metrics into conservation decision making (Garcia et al. 2014).

 Methods

 We considered the influence of risk categories on allocating protection decisions at a global scale in suitable habitat for all 29,350 vertebrate species from the IUCN Red List of Threatened Species (IUCN 2019) using a multi-objective optimization approach.
-To incorporate risk categories, we built on a classical problem formulation from the systematic conservation planning literature – the minimum set problem - where the objective is to reach species distribution protection targets while accounting for one constraint such as land cost or area (Margules & Pressey 2000; Ball et al. 2009; Moilanen et al. 2009).
-We expanded this approach to include multiple objectives accounting for varying risk in the problem formulation, by treating each risk layer as a separate objective in the problem formulation (Deb 2014).
-We used a hierarchical approach that assigns a priority to each objective and optimizes for the objectives in decreasing priority order.
-At each step, the approach finds the best solution for the current objective, but only from among those that would not degrade the solution quality for higher-priority objectives.
+To incorporate risk categories, we built on the minimum set problem, where the objective is to meet species distribution protection targets while accounting for one constraint such as land cost or area ( Ball et al. 2009; Moilanen et al. 2009).
+We expanded this approach to include multiple objectives accounting for risk in the problem formulation, by treating each risk layer as a separate objective in the problem formulation (Deb 2014).